Free personal use

 Bespoke work can be priced separately from user licences, especially where a company needs branding, custom content or support with rollout planning.

-Early versions can be managed manually for speed.
+Early company pilots can be managed manually for speed.
 As demand grows, the same model can evolve into company accounts, employee logins, admin controls, seat-based subscriptions and self-service onboarding.

 Pricing FAQs